PlugNPush/OffCloud/README.md

 To install :

 - Configure a web-server running Apache 2 and PHP > 7.2.0
-- Configure a MySQL server with
+- Configure a MySQL server
 - Place all the files in the Document root directory
 - Open the following files :
   - inscription.php